History of Strensham services

 In 2003, a Costa Drive Thru was trialled on the northbound side claiming to be the 'first drive thru providing just coffee'.

 In 2008, a £1.6million investment in the southbound services saw McDonald's, WHSmith, Hot Food Co and the locally-based Soho Coffee Co trialled here, the first two of which were rolled out nationwide.
 As well as snacks, Soho Coffee had a salad bar and a grill, and in July 2012 it opened on the northbound side too.

 In 2016, the trial brand arrangement was moved around for the first time.
 Hot Food Company became a large Fresh Food Café.
 However, Soho Coffee was removed from both sides.

 Another large refurbishment took place in the southbound side in 2017.
 Valued at £5 million, this included the opening of a Leon restaurant in August, and then in March 2018 a new Spar shop with Dolcetti Ice Cream counter opened.
 Shortly afterwards a flagship Boots store opened, while McDonald's and Costa were refurbished.

 The northbound petrol station was operated directly by Roadchef, but it was sold to Euro Garages in early 2018.
 Even under Roadchef ownership, it was unusual in that it advertised a Roadchef-operated Subway and JJ Beano's, with fuel provided under the Texaco and Star Market names.
-With Euro Garages it is now branded BP, with the Subway and a Spar that competes with the one in the main shop.
+With Euro Garages it is now branded BP, with the Subway and a SPAR that competes with the one in the main shop.
 Following the coronavirus lockdown in 2020, the Subway store permanently closed.
 It was later replaced with a large Rollover counter.